The Best Testosterone Booster in 2024

 Winner: Roman

-Roman is more than just a testosterone company.
-It's grown into a telehealth juggernaut over the years, offering everything from hair loss and ED treatments to mental health services.
-That expansion coincided with growth and refinement in customer service, with a sleek, intuitive website and a friendly, responsive phone staff.
+Roman is more than just a testosterone-oriented company.
+It has grown into a telehealth juggernaut over the years whose range of offerings includes hair loss treatments, erectile dysfunction (ED) treatments, and weight loss services.
+Its expansion coincided with growth and refinement in customer service, with a sleek, intuitive website.

-Roman also recently added testosterone testing to its available services, making them a one-stop-shop for men who want to know if their testosterone levels are below normal and want to treat it in the same place.
-There are no fees associated with pausing or canceling your subscription, and its shipping is extraordinarily fast.
-When we ordered Roman's Testosterone Support, it was on our doorstep in less than 48 hours.
+There are no fees associated with pausing or canceling your subscription, and Roman’s shipping is extraordinarily fast.
+When we ordered the company’s Testosterone Support, it was on our doorstep in less than 48 hours.
+Roman also sends you its product in a refillable glass jar, and subsequent orders arrive in recyclable pouches.

 Who needs a testosterone booster?

-Men produce less testosterone as they age, and men over 40 lose testosterone at a greater rate than men under 40 — a phenomenon sometimes called male menopause.
-Men can experience symptoms as early as 30, but it's mostly men over 40 who will notice the changes.
-Lower than normal testosterone levels can occur no matter your age, however.
+Close to 95% of testosterone is produced by the testicles.
+"The other 5% is produced by our adrenal glands," explained Dr. Isabel Urdaneta, a urologist and member of our Medical Review Board.
+But men produce less testosterone as they age, and men over 40 lose testosterone at a greater rate than men under 40 — a phenomenon sometimes called male menopause.
+Men can experience symptoms of reduced testosterone as early as 30, and it's mostly those over 40 who will notice the changes, but lower-than-normal testosterone levels can occur no matter your age.
+Clinically low testosterone is also known as male hypogonadism, and it causes numerous symptoms.

-We spoke to Reda Elmardi, a certified strength and conditioning specialist, registered dietician, and owner of The Gym Goat, about issues low testosterone could present.
-Low sex drive was at the top of the list.
-"Low sex drive can be caused by many things, but the most common cause is low testosterone levels," he told us.
+We also spoke to Reda Elmardi, a certified strength and conditioning specialist, registered dietitian, and owner of The Gym Goat, who told us low sex drive is at the top of the list.
+"Low sex drive can be caused by many things, but the most common cause is low testosterone levels," Elmardi said.
 "If your body has low testosterone levels, then you may not feel like having sex at all.
 This could lead to erectile dysfunction."

 • Depression